BiffBish/Echo-Combat-API-Rewrite/README.md

 # POTENTIAL API REWRITE
 This is a document that aims to explain and provide a potential api structure that could be used for the rewrite.
-This is going to contain the current API request along with an updated API request and an explination and resasioning behind it
+This is going to contain the current API request along with an updated API request and an explination and reasoning behind it

 ## Current Combat API